Back to Portfolio

 Publish/Subscribe: Pattern Overview

-The publish/subscribe (pub/sub) pattern enables components to communicate indirectly by publishing events to named channels or topics, with interested parties subscribing to receive events as streams.
-This pattern decouples producers from consumers, supporting scalable, reactive architectures.
+The publish/subscribe (pub/sub) pattern enables components to communicate indirectly by publishing events to named topics, with interested parties subscribing to receive only the events they care about.
+Multiple topics allow logical separation of event streams, so publishers and subscribers remain fully decoupled while supporting scalable, reactive architectures.

 Effect's Type-Safe Abstractions